Main Claire's Itchy Feet logo

 3. Visit a wildlife sanctuary

-Belize is full of incredible wildlife sanctuaries.
-Here you can spot a large array of beautiful wild animals in their natural habitat, including tropical birds, howler monkeys, crocodiles, and – if you’re very, very lucky – even a jaguar.
+Once you travel to Belize you will realize Belize’s incredible wildlife sanctuaries.
+On this trip to Belize, you can spot a large array of beautiful wild animals in their natural habitat, including tropical birds, howler monkeys, crocodiles, and – if you’re very, very lucky – even a jaguar.

 4. Explore the Mayan ruins of Caracol